 Subject Leader: Miss Lemmings

 Welcome to Music at Grimsargh St. Michael’s!
 At our school, we aim to provide our pupils with fun and engaging music lessons; to increase their confidence in their musical knowledge and skills, understand diversity in music, allowing children to express themselves, and most importantly – have fun!
-As a school – all of our teachers and children alike – really enjoy following the “Charanga” Music scheme, which offers fantastic music lessons for our pupils in all year groups, in-line with the National Curriculum and including the updated EYFS Statutory Framework.
+As a school – all of our teachers and children alike – really enjoy following the “Charanga” Music scheme (Charanga Scheme Overview), which offers fantastic music lessons for our pupils in all year groups, in-line with the National Curriculum and including the updated EYFS Statutory Framework.
 Charanga teaches children to use the four key skills in music:

 - Performing – controlling sounds through singing and playing instruments